LumKitty/VNyan-Loops/README.md

 ### Callback
 text 1 - The decimal from the specified array
+text 3 - Loop type (hardcoded to: foreach)
+number 1 - Value of the current decimal in the array *ROUNDED DOWN TO THE NEAREST INTEGER*
 number 2 - Number of times we have looped  (-1 if done)
 number 3 - Session ID